-• For each device in the list, you can specify a description (free text) that will be displayed on the Network overview page.
+For each device in the list you can specify a description (free text) that will be displayed in the Network overview page.

-Application and CDF
+3.3.3 Application and CDF

-- For each device in the list, you must specify the application description file (CDF). - The application description file is a file with a CDF extension containing the description of variables and parameters of the software application running in the MCX device. - CDF must be 1) created 2) loaded 3) associated.
+For each device in the list you must specify the application description file (CDF).

+The application description file is a file with CDF extension containing the description of variables and parameters of the software application running in the MCX device.
+CDF must be 1) created 2) loaded 3) associated.